-(8.1b) No fast bowler under the age of 19 years shall be permitted to bowl not more than five (5) overs consecutively.
+(8.1b) No fast bowler under the age of 19 years shall be permitted to bowl more than five (5) overs consecutively.
 No fast bowler is under the age of 15 years shall be permitted to bowl more than four (4) consecutive overs.
 Captains are responsible for enforcing this regulation.
 Rest for a minimum of 10 overs for the next spell.

-(8.2) where the total overs is not divisible by five (5), one additional over shall be allowed to the maximum number per bowler necessary to make up the balance.
+Where the total overs are not divisible by five (5), one additional over shall be allowed to the maximum number per bowler necessary to make up the balance.